bcgov/gis-pantry/_start-here/Pantry_Coding_Standards.md

 - snake_case for file names, variables, and functions
 - TitleCase for classes
 - CAPITAL_CASE for constants
-- descriptive names for variables, functions, and classes
+- use descriptive names for variables, functions, and classes
 - in general, use f-strings instead of concatenation

 ~~~python